Flooding possible in Madison again; keep sandbags in place, officials say

 “We are again facing possible lane or road closures,” Crawley said.

-Lake Mendota is one foot below the 100-year elevation and six inches below the high water mark from the August rains, but Lake Monona is one inch over the 100-year flood mark and nine inches below the storm high.
+Lake Mendota is 1 foot below the 100-year elevation and 6 inches below the high-water mark from the August rains, while Lake Monona is 1 inch over the 100-year flood mark and 9 inches below the storm high.

 Lake Monona peaked at over 848 feet on Sept.
 2, during a time when the dam at Tenney Park was opened to lessen high water problems on Lake Mendota.
 The water overtaxed the storm sewers near Tenney Park, flooding streets and property.